marshki/GlucTool/README.md

 ## Usage

+This program can be run directly from a shell with:

+`python3 blood_glucose_conversion.py`

 Menu driven program converts plasma glucose levels from:

 * milligram per decileter to millimole per liter (mg/dl to mmol/l),